 This section presents the analysis of how construction and operation of the San Jose to Central Valley Wye Project Extent (project or project extent) would affect cultural resources.
-Crucial issues related to cultural resources include pre-contact and historic-era archaeological resource, historic built resources, and traditional cultural properties (TCP) that are listed in or found eligible for the NRHP and/or the CRHR or qualifying local registers.
+Crucial issues related to cultural resources include pre-contact and historic-era archaeological resource, historic built resources, and traditional cultural properties (TCP) that are listed in or found eligible for the National Register of Historic Places (NRHP) and/or the California Register of Historical Resources (CRHR) or qualifying local registers.
 Pre-contact archaeological sites are places where Native Americans lived or carried out activities during the pre-contact period (as late as A.D.
 1769), and may contain artifacts, cultural features, subsistence remains, and human burials.
 Historic-era archaeological sites are post-European contact sites that may include remains of early settlements-features such as wells, privies, and foundations-that have the potential to address relevant research questions for the region.
 Historic built resources include buildings, engineered structures, or landscapes that were created during the historic era (pre-1967), as well as districts or groupings of such resources.
 TCPs are places important to Native Americans or other living communities or ethnic groups.

 Cultural resources, including archaeological resources and historic built resources in the Santa Clara Valley, Pacheco Pass, and the adjacent portion of the San Joaquin Valley, are important factors for interpreting and connecting to the past on a regional and national scale.
-Cultural resources that have been identified in the project's resource study area (RSA) or APE include railroad depots and related structures, residential buildings and associated agricultural landscapes, commercial and institutional buildings, and historic and pre-contact archaeological sites, including pre-contact isolated burials and cemeteries.
+Cultural resources that have been identified in the project's resource study area (RSA) or area of potential effect (APE) include railroad depots and related structures, residential buildings and associated agricultural landscapes, commercial and institutional buildings, and historic and pre-contact archaeological sites, including pre-contact isolated burials and cemeteries.